 In the show’s defense, publishing is notoriously white.
 In a 2015 survey, nearly 80% of the overall industry identified as white.
 Though, I have a hard time believing that the casting of exclusively white women in Empirical’s editorial and marketing departments—under which Kelsey, Diana, and Liza fall—was meant to be a conscious statement about the lack of diversity.
 As talented as Foster is, the story could have been much more complex and rich if its protagonist had been a woman of color.
 She would not only have deal with ageism in the workplace but also the larger problem of structural racism.
 What’s more, a 40-something woman of color passing for younger would be more believable since there’s an actual scientific explanation for why people with darker skin (that is, skin with more melanin in it) appear to age more slowly.

-Queer women, though they’re predominantly cisgender and white, enjoy a significant amount of screentime.
-There’s an added bonus that Debi Mazar, who’s married to a woman in real life, plays Liza’s lesbian roommate Maggie.
-Although some fans feel short-changed because she’s never had a serious relationship arc, her character might simply not be the type for intimacy.
+Queer women, though they’re predominantly cisgender and white, enjoy a significant amount of screentime in Younger.
+Although some fans feel short-changed because Liza’s roommate Maggie (Debi Mazar) is gay but has never had a serious relationship arc, her character might simply not be the type for intimacy.
 On the other hand, we do see Kelsey’s sexually fluid friend Lauren (Molly Bernard) go from casual flings with both genders to a monogamous relationship with a man.
 That two of the supporting characters do not identify as straight at least demonstrates an effort to broaden the otherwise somewhat limited scope of the show.

 Mediaversity Grade: B- (3.63/5)